Please send e-mail to maurastephens1 AT gmail DOT com.

 Kyi was "freed" in November 2010 after a lengthy incarceration, but many more political prisoners still languish in Burmese jails.

-Aung San Suu Kyi is now a member of the Burmese Parliament and has faced a
+Aung San Suu Kyi is now a member of the Burmese Parliament and the de facto head of state.
+But she and her people now face a

 new series of challenges since the USA decided in May 2012 to lift sanctions on the